 Learning outcomesStudents will:

 - be able to identify and solve problems that require the use of vector calculus and differential geometry,

 - know how to use formal mathematical reasoning and write mathematical proofs when necessary,

-- demonstrate ability to research and cover a topic independently and to present their findings in a form of a written report.
+- demonstrate ability to cover a topic independently and to present their results in a written report.